kochgroup/intro_pharma_ai/README.md

 <h2 align ="center">Welcome to: <br> "Introduction to Artificial Intelligence"</h2>

 This repository contains a collection of Jupyter Notebooks, which can be used to teach pharmaceutical and chemistry students the basics of Deep Learning.
 No prior coding knowledge is required.
+The article introducing this repository can be found here: https://doi.org/10.1002/ardp.202200628

-These Notebooks are on their own not sufficient to properly convey the knowledge, instructors need to prepare accompanying lectures.
-These notebooks are also not designed to teach students to train neural networks without any aid.
-Rather they aim to teach about the workings of neural networks through code completion.
+We want to point out that these notebooks are, on their own, not sufficient to properly convey the knowledge and teach students about deep learning.
+Instructors need to prepare their own accompanying lectures.
+It is also important to mention that these notebooks are not designed to bring students to a level where they are able to train neural networks without any aid.
+Rather, the notebooks are designed to teach students the theoretical concepts to understand neural networks through code completion.
+We believe, as explained in more detail in the paper, that the theory bheind neural networks is easy to understand.
+But learning about them, is difficult as it requieres a solid understanding of a programming language.
+So students would get stuck on syntactical problems posed by the programming language rather than the theory behind neural networks.

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].